Sales Channels submitted to the Shopify App Store need to follow the requirements defined in the Sales Channel Requirements checklist to be approved.

-The Shopify Polaris component library includes styled modules and components for merchant onboarding and account configuration within your sales channel, such as notice banners, setting controls, form inputs, and modals.
+The Shopify Polaris component library includes styled modules and components that you can use within your sales channel for merchant onboarding and account configuration, including notice banners, setting controls, form inputs, and modals.

-Your sales channel requires a screen if merchants need to take specific actions to interact with your platform.
-For example, merchants might need create content (posts, adds etc.), or listings for individual products.
+If merchants need to take specific actions to interact with your platform, then your sales channel app requires a screen where they can do so.
+For example, merchants might need create content (such as posts or adds) or listings for individual products.
 Use this empty state when merchants have successfully set up the sales channel and can publish content to your platform, but haven’t done so yet.
 The empty state has the following content guidelines:

 Title: A concise explanation of why the merchant is seeing this screen.